-The Second International Congress on Love and Sex with Robots will be held on 19-20 December 2016 at Goldsmiths, Universty of London, UK.
-There will also be a sex tech hackathon at Goldsmiths on 17-18 December.
+The Third International Congress on Love and Sex with Robots will be held on 19-20 December 2017 at Goldsmiths, Universty of London, UK.
+There will also be a sex tech hackathon at Goldsmiths in December 2017.

 I am a Senior Lecturer in the Department of Computing at Goldsmiths, University of London.

 My research focuses on how we can apply knowledge of visual perception and cognition to areas such as Human-Computer Interaction (HCI) and Artificial Intelligence (AI) to assess how people interact with, and react to, technology.
 My current research is focused on cognition, sex, gender and sexuality and how these might be incorporated into cognitive systems.
 I have a background in both archaeology and computer science and have combined these with applied perception, focusing on digital cultural heritage.

 I am an active campaigner for mental health awareness and also for raising the profile of women in computing.

 My research is interdisciplinary, under the Goldsmiths' umbrella of Cognition, Computation and Culture, and I have published in all three of these areas.
 I apply knowledge of perception and the human visual system to assess how people perceive the world around them.
 This has led to projects in areas such as sensorimotor theory, colour and light perception, interaction design and accessibility - and sex robots.